Low regularity Cauchy problem for the fifth-order modified KdV equations on $\mathbb{T}$: Energy estimates

-For $A_8(k)$, Since one derivative is taken on $P_kv$ and we have the symmtry among frequencies $k_1,k_2,k_3,k_4,$ and $k_5$, we may assume that $k_1 \le k_2 \le k_3 \le k_4 \le k_5$ and $|k-k_5| \le 5$.
+For $A_8(k)$, we may assume $k_1 \le k_2 \le k_3 \le k_4 \le k_5$ due to the symmetry among frequencies $k_1,k_2,k_3,k_4,$ and $k_5$.
+We further assume $|k-k_5| \le 5$, otherwise the derivative loss at $2^k$ frequency mode is weaker.
 We use only the Cauchy-Schwarz inequality to estimate the quintic term except for the special term (see \eqref{eq:energy1-2.14} below).
 Indeed, by similar argument as in the proof of Lemma \ref{lem:energy1-1}, we have

 where $v_i = P_{k_i}v \in F_{k_i}(T)$, $i=1,2,3,4,5,6$ and assuming that $k_1 \le k_2 \le k_3 \le k_4 \le k_5 \le k_6$.

 Moreover, we also have

 where $v_i = P_{k_i}v \in F_{k_i}(T)$, $i=1,2,3,4,5,6,7,8$ and assuming that $k_1 \le k_2 \le k_3 \le k_4 \le k_5 \le k_6 \le k_7 \le k_8$.
 We will use \eqref{eq:energy1-2.15} for the septic term later.